NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/azuread.md

 ## Synchronize users and groups

 The Azure AD integration supports the [System for Cross-domain Identity Management (SCIM)](https://www.rfc-editor.org/rfc/rfc7642.txt) protocol.
-With SCIM, Cloudflare Access can automatically deprovision users after they are deactivated in the identity provider and display synchronized group names in the Access policy builder.
+With SCIM, Khulnasoft Access can automatically deprovision users after they are deactivated in the identity provider and display synchronized group names in the Access policy builder.

 To synchronize users and groups between Access and Azure: